How I Use AI in My Coaching Practice

 The coaching is always human

 The thinking, the listening and the relationship are always fully human.
 An AI notetaker may be running during a session to transcribe and summarise, only with your consent.
-I will ask before our first session and you can change your mind at any time.
+If you become a coaching client, you will be asked to give written consent in your client portal before our first session, and you can change your mind at any time.
 It never shapes or directs the coaching.
 My approach aligns with the ICF Code of Ethics and the ICF AI Coaching Standards and Practical Guide (2025).

 If you have any questions about how I use AI, please ask me.